Butrus al-Bustani: Role in the Nahda

 It was during the proceeding years throughout the 1860s that his major contributions to the Nahda emerged.
-These included a daily newspaper and the first Arabic encyclopedia Al-Muhit al Muhit (The ocean of oceans) and an Arabic dictionary dairat al-ma’arif (dictionary of knowledge).
-Al-Bustani's intention in these works was to form a common body of knowledge which, though was very French, was considered universal.
+These included a daily newspaper and the first Arabic encyclopedia Muhit al-Muhit (The Ocean of Oceans) and an Arabic dictionary dairat al-ma’arif (dictionary of knowledge).
+Al-Bustani's intention in these works was to form a common body of knowledge which, though very French, was considered universal.
 It was at this time that he came to be known famously as the Master and Father of the Arabic Renaissance.
 The greater part of his life's work was reviving and creating a love for the Arabic language, bringing Arabic into a place of affluence and utility as a tool for Arabs to express their thoughts and ideas in the modernising world of the 19th century.
+He believed that openness towards European scientific discoveries would help the Middle East to take its proper position in the world.
 In 1868, al-Bustani helped found the Syrian Scientific Society al-Ja’miyya al-Ilmiyya al-Suriyya, a group of intellectuals who would be a part of promoting the study of science in educational institutions in Syria.

 Al-Bustani made large strides in forging a nationalism for Arabs by adopting and contextualizing European political and social values and education while maintaining a distinct nationalism, patriotism and Arab identity.
 All of this was to the advancement and continuation of the Arab cultural and literary renaissance at large that moved from Egypt to Syria/Lebanon.
 The reforms in the Ottoman Empire (see Tanzimat) from 1839–1876 and the work of the Young Ottomans strongly influenced al-Bustani to see that “Ottomanism” was the best means of achieving nationalism politically being that it was the closest model available for him in Syria and in particular it was a Romantic nationalism, whereby one must recreate or recover a culture by looking into the past.
-In Bustani's case he looked to the scientific revolution in the Golden Age of Islam under the Abbasid Caliphate in Baghdad (8th to 13th century A.D.)
+In Al-Bustani's case, he looked to the scientific revolution in the Golden Age of Islam under the Abbasid Caliphate in Baghdad (8th to 13th century A.D.)
 He argued that at that time, Europe was in the decline of the Dark Ages and that Arabs must once again reclaim that heritage.
 However, it wasn't an Islamic heritage Bustani was after for he was a secularist.
 Though a Protestant Christian, he did not seek religious reform but rather a reform similar to what the French had with the separation of the Church institutions from the State institutions.
 It was this very separation that was key for the European Renaissance and al-Bustani saw the same need for the Nahda.
 Al-Bustani viewed the edicts of the Young Ottomans as freedom for non-Muslims and an opportunity for Arabs in Syria to gain sovereignty.
 Thus politically, he helped Syria towards Ottomanism in the sense that the edicts allowed participation of citizens of the state regardless of religious affiliation.